elegantchaos/atom-ide-swift/README.md

 ### Background

-This started life as a standalone hack which managed its own breakpoints, and launched and interacted with lldb on its own.
+This started life as a package which managed its own breakpoints and launched and interacted with lldb on its own, and a separate package which provided Swift auto-completion.

 In the meantime, the [Atom IDE](https://ide.atom.io/) project has come along, providing some standardised capabilities and user interfaces for better integration of language features into Atom.